Promoting Mental Health for Disasters & Community Mental Health Promotion

 These are learning opportunities that can help to build mental health well-being:

 Mental health promotion learning opportunities can help to improve or maintain mental health and well-being.
 If you are interested, please participate in some learning opportunities and consider becoming a facilitator to help others!
-You can also find these sessions under Help in Tough Times under Mental Health Online Sessions.
+You can also find these workshops on Help in Tough Times under Mental Health Workshops.

 If you are a health professional and think some of our resources and learning opportunities might be helpful in your work, please visit the information available for health professionals.